timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ------  -------------   ------
 esx11   naa.00a06       {F4:25, F4:34, F4:05, F4:14}
 ```

+The above script can be very useful to confirm that your VMware ESXi environment is able to see all of the paths that are presented.
+If  paths are missing, you can then troubleshoot your environment for any misconfigurations.

 Hope you're having a great day and this is of use.